22AhmedElkamash/isi-dashboard/README.md

 ### 📄 Contents of `commands.txt`

 #### Create a new project on your local machine, then push it your remote repo.

 <pre>
 $ git init
     Initialized empty Git repository in D:/ITI Saraya/version control/labs/lab2/.git/

 $ git add .
-    warning: in the working copy of '7.0+CSS+Cascade/index.html', LF will be replaced by CRLF the next time Git touches it
+    warning: LF will be replaced by CRLF in 7.0+CSS+Cascade/index.html.
+    The file will have its original line endings in your working directory
-    warning: in the working copy of '7.0+CSS+Cascade/solution/solution.css', LF will be replaced by CRLF the next time Git touches it
+    warning: LF will be replaced by CRLF in 7.0+CSS+Cascade/solution/solution.css.
+    The file will have its original line endings in your working directory
-    warning: in the working copy of '7.0+CSS+Cascade/solution/solution.html', LF will be replaced by CRLF the next time Git touches it
+    warning: LF will be replaced by CRLF in 7.0+CSS+Cascade/solution/solution.html.
+    The file will have its original line endings in your working directory
-    warning: in the working copy of '7.0+CSS+Cascade/style.css', LF will be replaced by CRLF the next time Git touches it
+    warning: LF will be replaced by CRLF in 7.0+CSS+Cascade/style.css.
+    The file will have its original line endings in your working directory

 $ git commit -m "1st commit"
-[main (root-commit) 020bba5] 1st commit
+[master (root-commit) 9080d86] 1st commit
- 5 files changed, 96 insertions(+)
+ 11 files changed, 396 insertions(+)
  create mode 100644 7.0+CSS+Cascade/goal.png
  create mode 100644 7.0+CSS+Cascade/index.html
  create mode 100644 7.0+CSS+Cascade/solution/solution.css
  create mode 100644 7.0+CSS+Cascade/solution/solution.html
  create mode 100644 7.0+CSS+Cascade/style.css
+ create mode 100644 README.md
+ create mode 100644 commands.txt
+ create mode 100644 dev-file.txt
+ create mode 100644 git-lab2.zip
+ create mode 100644 images/git_cheatsheet.jpg
+ create mode 100644 test-file.txt

-$ git remote add origin git@github.com:m0ahmedd/git-task2-iti.git
+$ git remote add origin git@https://github.com/22AhmedElkamash/isi-dashboard
 $ git branch -M main
 $ git push -u origin main
     Enumerating objects: 9, done.